vacationlabs/haskell-webapps/doc/docs/framework/migrations.rst

 Here is what this will do, under the hood:

 #.
 This will connect to the development database (by default) and execute all pending migrations.
-The timestamp/version of all migrations in the ``<projectRoo>/migrations/`` directory will be looked up in the ``schema_migrations`` table.
+The timestamp/version of all migrations in the ``<projectRoot>/migrations/`` directory will be looked-up in the ``schema_migrations`` table.
 Any migration which is not there in the table will be executed in ascending order of the timestamp/version.
 #.
 Each individual migration will be wrapped within a **single BEGIN/COMMIT** block - which means that if any migration throws an error:

    a. that particular migration will be rolled back,